Schravenralph/automatidata-insights/README.md

 # automatidata-insights
-Automatidata - Fictive Machine Learning Case Study
+Automatidata - Machine Learning Case Study

 Please head over to my iPython Notebook on this case study.
 I will set the stage for you, explain the steps we'll take in the process, and show you the results.